fusion-energy/cad_to_dagmc/README.md

 pip install cad_to_dagmc
 ```

-You may also want to install OpenMC with DAGMC
+You may also want to install OpenMC with DAGMC to make use of the h5m geometry files produced in simulations.
+However you could also use other supported particle transport codes such as MCNP, FLUKA and others [link to DAGMC documentation](https://svalinn.github.io/DAGMC/)
 ```bash
 conda install -c conda-forge -y "openmc=0.13.3=dagmc*nompi*"
 ```